wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-collaboration-experiences-for-chat-channels/includes/06-manage-channel-moderation.md

     ‎:::image type="content" source="../media/channel-moderation-enable.png" alt-text="Screenshot of channel moderation settings":::

-5. When channel moderation stays turned **Off**, a restriction can be con figured to exclude guests from being able to start new posts.
+5. When channel moderation stays turned **Off**, a restriction can be configured to exclude guests from being able to start new posts.